MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-data-performance.md

 Caching is a technique where you store frequently accessed data in a high-speed storage layer.
 It provices for quicker retrieval compared to fetching it from the primary data source.
 It plays a pivotal role in data performance optimization by reducing data access times and minimizing unnecessary repeated data fetches.
 Particularly in hot data scenarios, caching can amplify read throughput and enhance client response times.
 This method proves most effective when dealing with data that remains static or undergoes infrequent changes.

 It's crucial to weigh factors such as cache expiration policies, cache eviction strategies, and cache size management.
-To fully harness the advantages of caching, fine-tuning parameters like the time to live (TTL) is often necessary.
+Fine-tune parameters like the time to live (TTL).
 To use a cache to optimize storage load, consider the following strategies:

 - *In-memory caching*: Perform in-memory caching to store frequently accessed data in memory for fast retrieval.
 You can use this technique for application data that's expensive to compute or retrieve from a database.
 In-memory caching is useful for data that's read frequently but doesn't frequently change.